Ramkumar3991/postgresQL-_pipeline/README.md

-# postgresQL-_pipeline
+## postgresQL-_pipeline

-Code for loading the Nifty_data files from kaggle into PostgreSQL using python for querying and analysing
+# Python Code to loading the Nifty_data files into PostgreSQL for querying and analysing

+Two files namely HDFC_BANK and Stock_metadata from Kaggle datasets